 At a minimum, even very small companies should consider worker's compensation insurance.
 One employee hurt while at work will be covered for medical costs and lost pay, protecting the employer from lawsuits.

-Leather Goods Manufacturing's Risks & Exposures
+Leather Goods Store's Risks & Exposures

 Premises liability exposure: Visits are typically limited due to the design of the company's facilities.
 If the company gives tours of its facilities or has a showroom, visitors might be injured by slips, trips, or falls.
 Chemical substances used in the tanning and finishing processes may be corrosive and create hazardous conditions.
 Fumes, leaks, or spills may damage nearby property or people.
 Note, General Liability insurance does not cover any loss from pollution.
 Some tanning operations may use chemicals that could be considered to be pollutants.
 To cover this exposure, you would need a pollution liability policy, also called environmental impairment coverage.